smiley168/dd-chat-app/README.md

 ### Chat Features

+* The goal of the app is to take in a username to allow someone to "login", and then see a set of chat rooms with available messages.
+When you click into a room, you can view past messages, as well as add new messages.

 * The first screen you should see is the "login" screen.
 A user can type a username they'll use, and if they provide some string and hit "Join the DoorDash Chat!" button, we'll save their username for when they add new messages.

 * When you've submitted a username, we'll load up the chat interface.